 By helping to support the educational opportunities of students in these disciplines, we all enrich the caliber of the graduating students – and help support the development pipeline for our new hires!
 This will help reduce the learning curve of new employees, and help expand the knowledge of the power of direct mail, where ever these students go to work!

-• Syllabus - Our mission is to help educators prepare marketing students with the direct marketing skills they will need to compete after graduation.
-This program is designed to be a framework and can be used by topic, module, or in its entirety of 14 weeks.
+- Syllabus -- Our mission is to help educators prepare marketing students with the direct marketing skills they need to complete after graduation.
+This program is designed to be a framework and can be used by topic, modules, or in its entirety of 14 weeks.